← All work

 WHAT WE BUILT

-Six moves that held together.
+Seven moves that held together.

 • Fund positioning.
 A POV the market could repeat, and the language founders still use to describe the space.